claude-memory-mcp

 # Import conversations from JSON export

-python3 bulk_import_enhanced.py your_conversations.json
+python3 scripts/bulk_import_enhanced.py your_conversations.json

 MCP Tools